Somnath Superfast Express

 The 22957 / 22958 Somnath Superfast Express is a superfast express train belonging to Indian Railways that runs between Ahmedabad Junction and Veraval Junction in India.

 It operates as train number 22957 from Ahmedabad Junction to Veraval Junction and as train number 22958 in the reverse direction.

 Coaches

 The 22957/22958 Somnath Superfast Express presently has 1 AC 2 tier, 2 AC 3 tier, 10 Sleeper Class & 3 General Unreserved coaches.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-22957 Somnath Superfast Express covers the distance of 432 kilometres in 7 hours 50 mins (55 km/hr) & in 7 hours 50 mins (55 km/hr) as 22958 Somnath Superfast Express.
+22957 Somnath Superfast Express covers the distance of 432 kilometres in 7 hours 50 mins (55 km/h) & in 7 hours 50 mins (55 km/h) as 22958 Somnath Superfast Express.

-As the average speed of the train is around 55 km/hr, as per Indian Railways rules, its fare includes a Superfast surcharge.
+As the average speed of the train is around 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.

 Traction

-It is hauled by a WDM-3A locomotive from the Ratlam or Vatva-based WDM-3D locomotive hauls the train on its entire journey.
+It is hauled by a Vatva Loco Shed based WAP-4E electric locomotive on its entire journey.